RayCarrot/Rayman3Readvanced/README.md

 # Rayman 3 Readvanced

+> [!NOTE]
+> This project is currently still in development and as such there are no builds available to download yet.
+You can view the current progress of this port in [the progress document](PROGRESS.md) as well as the currently planned features in [the todo document](TODO.md).

 ![Title screen](assets/logo/Rayman%203%20Readvanced.png)

 Rayman 3 Readvanced is a recreation of the GBA and N-Gage versions of Rayman 3 to [MonoGame](https://monogame.net), making the game natively playable on PC and other platforms.
 The original ROM is required to play the game since this project does not contain the game assets.